 Mr Nick Addyman, son-in-law of the late William Rathbone, is a trustee of the QNI.

-Other Rathbone charities include:
+Other Rathbone Charities

-The Eleanor Rathbone Charitable Trust
+The Eleanor Rathbone Charitable Trust, founded by Eleanor Rathbone.

 The E.L Rathbone Charitable Trust, founded by Emily Rathbone